-The film tells the story of New Yorker Jennifer Hills, who takes a vacation in the countryside where she hopes to write a novel in the peace and quiet.
-Instead, she meets a group of local men who, after some initial horseplay, turn nasty and gang-rape her three times.
-One member of the gang is left to kill Jennifer so that the men's crimes will not be reported but he is ultimately unable to go through with the murder.
-Jennifer subsequently visits each of the men, (all but one of whom thinks she is dead), and kills them in a variety of brutal and inventive ways.
+The film tells the story of New Yorker Jennifer Hills, who takes a vacation in the countryside where she hopes to write a novel.
+However, en route to her cabin, she meets a group of local men who, shortly after arrival, begin to sexually harass and intimidate Jennifer, before cruelly gang-raping her in a brutal attack.
+After the rape and sexual assault is over, one member of the gang is left to kill Jennifer so that the men's crimes will not be reported, but he is ultimately unable to go through with the murder.
+Jennifer subsequently visits each of the men, (all but one of whom thinks she is dead), and kills them in a variety of inventive ways.

 I Spit on Your Grave was formally submitted for classification as a video/DVD in 2001.
 The film's presentation of sexual violence infringed the Board's strict policy on rape and sexual violence which states that 'Where the portrayal eroticises or endorses sexual assault, the BBFC is likely to require cuts at any classification level'.

 Although it was clear that the film would need to be cut quite significantly to make it acceptable, the BBFC felt that by cutting the most eroticised elements of rape it would be possible to preserve the simple narrative of the film, leaving enough straightforward violence, (in the killing scenes at the end), to satisfy horror fans.